DylanBulfin/bignum/README.md

 math operations between this value and a `u64` or another `BigNumBin`.
 For more examples check the page on `docs.rs` and the test code.

+## Debugging

+## The Math
+The main restriction we make in order to enable efficient arithmetic of any base is that, for any number where `exp != 0`, the significand is restricted to a single order of magnitude.

 ## Printing
 For now only decimal BigNum values have a default print method defined, and it works as
 follows: